janpfeifer/gonb/README.md

 A pure Windows installation is not supported at this time — but contributions to add support for it would be welcome :)

-# Rich display: HTML, Images, SVG, Videos, manipulating javascript, etc.
+# Rich display: HTML, Images, Markdown, SVG, Videos, manipulating javascript, etc.

 **GoNB** opens a named pipe (set in environment variable `GONB_PIPE`) that a program can use to directly display any type of HTML content.

-For the most cases, one can simply import [`github.com/janpfeifer/gonb/gonbui`](https://pkg.go.dev/github.com/janpfeifer/gonb/gonbui): the library offers a convenient API to everything available.
+For most cases though, one can simply use the [`github.com/janpfeifer/gonb/gonbui`](https://pkg.go.dev/github.com/janpfeifer/gonb/gonbui): library, it offers a convenient API to everything available.
 Examples of use in the [tutorial](examples/tutorial.ipynb).

 If implementing some new mime type (or some other form of interaction), see `kernel/display.go` for the protocol